QuantRails/OptionsTradingJournal/README.md

 ## 📞 Support

-For support or commercial licensing inquiries, contact tim@quantrails.io or open an issue on GitHub.
+For support or commercial licensing inquiries,open an issue on GitHub.

 ---

             **Note**: This is a project trading journal application.
 Always consult with a qualified tax professional for advice on Mark-to-Market trader status and tax implications.